RNA-FRETools/MASH-FRET/docs/output-files/gam-gamma-factors.md

 ---
 layout: default
-title: (*.log) Processing parameters
+title: (*.gam) Gamma factors
 parent: Output files
 nav_order: 1
 nav_exclude: 1
 ---

-# Processing parameters files
+# Gamma factor files
 {: .no_toc }

-Processing parameter files are ASCII files with the extension `.log`.
+Gamma factor files are ASCII files with the extension `.gam`.
 They are usually found in the main`/traces_processing/parameters` analysis folder.

 ## Table of contents
 {: .no_toc .text-delta }